-However, if your website contains lots of broken links, it can lead to a bad user experience, increase bounce rate and harm your site search rankings.
-For these reasons, it is considered a good SEO practice to keep your website broken links in check.
+However, if your website contains lots of broken links, it can lead to a bad user experience, increased bounce rate and harm your site search rankings.
+For all these reasons, it is considered a good SEO practice to keep your website broken links in check.

 What are broken links?

 A broken link, also known as a dead link, is a link pointing to a web page that doesn’t exist.
-There are several possible reasons for this error to happen:
+There are several possible reasons for this error to happen, such as:

 - the link is leading to a web page that was deleted or moved,